Stuycs-K/finalprojectapcs-5-berchin-maya-carvallo-eva/DEVLOG-Maya.md

  - Read through today's notes on the website and discussed with teammate (~10 mins)
  - Decided which project option to work on
  - Changed name of/began to update devlog
+ - Deleted old devlog templates since they wouldn't reflect new names
+ - Started drafting proposal on google doc with teammate